STUDYING AT APU

 - I cannot pay the application fee.
 Can you waive the application fee for me?

 APU requires every applicant to pay the application fee.
 This fee cannot be waived.
-The fee covers the cost of screening your documents and the postage necessary to send you documents during the application process such as your admission result.
+The fee covers the cost of screening your documents.
 APU cannot begin screening your application until the application fee has been confirmed.

 - What happens if an application is submitted without an application fee?